sfc-gh-ilukman/bb_training_2026/hol_2_snowflake_intelligence/si_hol.md

 - "What is the delinquency rate for each risk tier?"
 - "Which loan product has the best repayment performance?"

+### Skill-Powered Questions (invoke the agent's reasoning frameworks)

+These prompts trigger the agent skills you've added.
+The agent will follow a structured multi-step analysis rather than just returning a single query result.

+**Loan Risk Advisor:**
+- "A hospitality business with a credit score of 580 wants a $400K equipment finance loan.
+Should we approve it?"
+- "Assess this application: $1.2M commercial property loan, construction industry, NSW, credit score 690"
+- "Would you recommend approving a $200K line of credit for a retail business with 3 years in operation?"

+**Portfolio Health Check:**
+- "Run a health check on our portfolio"
+- "Give me an executive summary of how the lending portfolio is performing"
+- "How's the portfolio doing?
+Any concerns?"

+**Early Warning Scan:**
+- "Are there any loans I should be worried about?"
+- "Run an early warning scan - flag any deteriorating loans"
+- "Which loans are showing signs of distress?
+What should we do about them?"

 ---

 ## Troubleshooting